 nDVR allows you to record a live stream with Wowza Streaming Engine™ media server software while simultaneously allowing users to play or pause the live stream, rewind it a previously recorded point, or resume viewing at the current live point.

-There are multiple ways besides Wowza nDVR to record live streams with Wowza Media Server.
-The two built-in methods are the live-record StreamType and the Live Stream Record feature.
-These methods can be paired with Wowza nDVR to have the combination of recording features described below.
+There are multiple ways besides nDVR to record live streams with Wowza Streaming Engine.
+You can access and control Stream Recorders (formerly LiveStreamRecorders) by using either Wowza Streaming Engine Manager or the Java API.
+These methods can be paired with nDVR to have the combination of recording features described below.

 - Record into one file for VOD playback later (built-in recording options).

 Use nDVR when you want users to be able to play or pause a live stream, rewind to a previously recorded point and then resume viewing at the current live point.
 These viewer actions are allowed while the stream is being recorded live.
 The recording (.m4fa and .m4fv files) is available for playback through Wowza Streaming Engine (but not through a standalone player) after the live event is completed.
 The nDVR recording (.m4fa and .mp4v files) can be recomposed into an .mp4 file using the Wowza Streaming Engine REST or Java APIs: